tearingItUp786/chatgpt-tui/README.md

-# ChatGPT tui README
+# nekot tui README

-A terminal util for chatting with LLMs
+A terminal util for chatting with LLMs.
+Shout out to BalanceBalls for the name!

 ## Installation